firogh/notes/cs/hardware.md

 to reduce the average time to access data from the main memory.
 ### Associativity - CPU Cache algorithms
 * Two-way set associative cache

 ### Cache coherence
-cache coherence is the consistency of shared resource data that ends up stored in multiple local caches.
+Cache coherence is the consistency of shared resource data that ends up stored in multiple local caches.
+Cache conerence is mantained by mostly archtecure like cpu

 * MSI

 ###Cache type
 * Instructin cache
 * Data cache